memcachier/bcrypt/README.md

 # BCrypt Readme

-brypt is a go package that provides bcrypt password hashing functions for Go.
+BCrypt is a go package that provides bcrypt password hashing functions for Go.
 It does this by wrapping an existing C implementation of bcrypt and providing a thread-safe Go binding to it.